-- During operating hours, a minimum of two (2) volunteers or staff members (one stationed at the top, the other at the bottom) are required to operate the tower. - A maximum of fifteen (15) guests will be allowed at the top of the tower at any given time. - ➤ No pets will be allowed inside the Lighthouse except for working service animals. - > No flip-flops, open backed shoes (without a heel or ankle strap) or spiked heels may be worn to climb the stairs; guests may go barefoot. - ➤ No food, gum or drink (with the exception of bottled water) is allowed inside the Keeper's Quarters or the tower. - Absolutely no smoking is allowed inside the Lighthouse or Keeper's Quarters or grounds inside the fence. - ➤ Children under the age of 7 or less than 44 inches tall will not be allowed to climb the tower under any circumstances. - ➤ Children must have adult supervision at all times while touring the Lighthouse or Keeper's Ouarters. - > Groups of children under age 16 must have one adult for every six children. - > NO PERSON may be carried on the tower stairs, including babies in arms or back or front carriers. - ➤ Backpacks and/or large purses are not allowed on the grounds.
-The exception is for medical supplies.
+- During operating hours, a minimum of two (2) volunteers or staff members (one stationed at the top, the other at the bottom) are required to operate the tower. - > A maximum of fifteen (15) guests will be allowed at the top of the tower at any given time. - > No pets will be allowed inside the lighthouse. - No flip-flops, open backed shoes or spiked heels may be worn to climb the stairs; guests may go barefoot. - No food, gum or drink (with the exception of bottled water) is allowed inside the keeper's quarters or the tower. - > Absolutely no smoking is allowed inside the lighthouse or keeper's quarters. - Children under the age of 7 or less than 44 inches tall will not be allowed to climb the tower under any circumstances. - Children must have adult supervision at all times while touring the lighthouse or keeper's quarters. - Scroups of children under age 16 must have one adult for every six children. - > NO PERSON may be carried on the tower stairs, including babies in arms or back or front carriers.

 Radios: The hand-held radios (or walkie-talkies) are vital tools for being prepared for our guests and possible incidents.
 Volunteers and staff members stationed at the top and bottom of the tower must have a radio on their person or near at hand at all times.
-These radios must be turned off and recharged at the end of each day; recharge the tower radio at the top.
-(Note: if you are in possession of a cell phone, we recommend that you keep it on your person at all times while at the top of the tower, and make sure that personnel at the bottom has your number.
+These radios must be turned off and recharged at the end of each day.
+(Note: if you are in possession of a cell phone, we recommend that you keep it on your person at all times while at the top of the tower, and make sure that personnel at the bottom have your number.)